webpack/webpack-dev-middleware/README.md

 ## Options

 The middleware accepts an `options` Object.
 The following is a property reference for the Object.

-_Note: The `publicPath` property is required, whereas all other options are optional_

 ### methods